lombardo-chcg/lombardo-chcg.github.io/_posts/11/2017-03-18-scalatra+docker-(part-2).md

 To make this work we need to add `JacksonJsonSupport` to our class definition:

 {% highlight scala %}
-class MyScalatraServlet extends CmonIntellijStack with JacksonJsonSupport {
+class MyScalatraServlet extends DemoapiStack with JacksonJsonSupport {
 {% endhighlight %}

 Alright.
 Now we are ready to send some JSON!
 We're going to use the Scala Tuple type to create our JSON.